Andrii-Radyhin/Airbus-Ship-Detection-Challenge/README.md

 1. Important to notice that we have dataset in run-length encoding format, utils/utils.py contains encoders/decoders which were based on
  **Link to Kaggle Notebook:** [tap here](https://www.kaggle.com/paulorzp/run-length-encode-and-decode).

    a.
-We need to create a base dir (in my case it's named 'airbus-ship-detection').
-Then put there two subdirs 'train_v2' and 'test_v2'.
+We need to create a base directory (in my case it's named 'airbus-ship-detection').
+Then put there two subfolders 'train_v2' and 'test_v2'.

    b.
 Next download dataset from kaggle: [tap here](https://www.kaggle.com/competitions/airbus-ship-detection/data).
 And unzip it in that two subfolders according to their names.